Skip to content

 I think it's important to be actively exploring how AI can help, rather than waiting to see how it plays out.
 It feels like the right conversation to be having, and the answer is probably going to be more nuanced than most people expect.

-I also think there's something important about learning by doing.
-Reading about AI tools or watching demos only gets you so far.
+I've always believed you learn more by doing.
+Reading about AI tools or watching videos only gets you so far.
 Building something real, with real constraints, real integrations, real users, teaches you things you can't get any other way.

 The views expressed here are my own and don't represent AutoTrader's position on AI or any related topics.